Merton, Oxfordshire

 Merton is a village and civil parish near the River Ray, about 4 mi south of Bicester in Oxfordshire, England.
-The 2011 Census recorded the parish's population as 424.
+The 2011 census recorded the parish's population as 424.

 Archaeology

 In 1978 a Middle Bronze Age spearhead was found at West End Farm on the northwestern side of the village.

 Manor

-Just before the Norman conquest of England Hacun, a Dane, held the manor of Meretone and also the nearby manor of Piddington.
+Just before the Norman Conquest of England Hacun, a Dane, held the manor of Meretone and also the nearby manor of Piddington.
 The toponym is derived from the Old English for a tun, hamlet or settlement by the mere.

-The Domesday Book records that by 1086 Countess Judith of Lens, a niece of William I of England held the manor.
+The Domesday Book records that by 1086 Countess Judith of Lens, a niece of William the Conqueror, held the manor.
 Countess Judith was betrothed to Simon I de Senlis but refused to marry him and fled England.
-William I confiscated her estates and allowed Simon to marry Judith's eldest daughter Maud.
+William confiscated her estates and allowed Simon to marry Judith's eldest daughter Maud.
 Simon received estates including Merton as the honour of Huntingdon.

 In 1152 or 1153 Simon's son Simon II de Senlis, Earl of Huntingdon-Northampton gave Merton to the Knights Templar.
 In 1185 the manor covered seven hides, making it their largest estate in Oxfordshire.
 In 1312 Pope Clement V ordered the Templars' dissolution and their English estates were confiscated by Edward II, who granted Merton to the Knights Hospitaller in 1313.
-In 1540 the Hospitallers were suppressed in the Dissolution of the Monasteries and surrendered Merton to the Crown, which left it in the possession of the Templars' tenant, William Mablyston of Ludgershall, Buckinghamshire.
+In 1540 the Hospitallers were suppressed in the dissolution of the monasteries and surrendered Merton to the Crown, which left it in the possession of the Templars' tenant, William Mablyston of Ludgershall, Buckinghamshire.